-Platform for Oceans and Human Rights
+Ocean and Human Rights Platform

-Why a Platform for Oceans and Human Rights?
+Why an Ocean and Human Rights Platform?

 Industrial activities in the world's oceans can have significant societal and environmental benefits.
 But if not managed thoughtfully, they can also have adverse impacts - on local communities, on workers in direct operations and in value chains, and on groups at risk, including Indigenous Peoples, women and girls, and human rights and environmental defenders (see circle 1 overleaf).
 Not only is this bad for these workers and communities, it is also bad for business, leading to operating delays, avoidable crises, reputational risk, and missed opportunities to build alliances.
-Up to now in the ocean industries (see circle 2), social and human rights risks are not taken into consideration in the same way as environmental risks are1.
+Up to now in the ocean industries (see circle 2), social and human rights risks are not taken into consideration in the same way as environmental risks are.